unthinkable/raspberry-pi-sensehat-c/README.md

 I'll be honest, `cmake` makes my head hurt.
 Despite multiple attempts, I've never mastered its art and intricacies, and that's been frustrating because it seems to offer so much utility.
 As a consequence, I've developed a `bash`-based build system that I repurpose for use in a number of projects, and while it's not a standardized mechanism, it's made my life easier, and hopefully it won't prove too difficult for others to use.

-The build system automates the process of building the various versions of the library (static and shared libraries in debug or release configurations), running code quality checks, running unit tests, and building the example program.
+The build system automates the process of building the various versions of the library (static and shared library in debug or release configurations), running code quality checks, running unit tests, and building the example program.
 It also simplifies management of the various build configuration parameters (e.g., `Debug` vs. `Release`).

-Begin by opening a terminal window in the `raspberry-pi-sensehat-c/build` directory and typing:
+Begin by opening a terminal window in the `raspberry-pi-sensehat-c/scripts` directory and typing:

     ./build.sh --help